-- 4. In areas outside of the core, buildings should be multi-storied (typically 3-5 stories) and be placed at or near the back of the sidewalk.
-Surface parking lots should be located to the rear or side of buildings.
-No more than 35% of a site's street frontage should be devoted to surface parking or driveway access.
-Drive-through facilities may be appropriate if located on the interior of a parking deck and are designed to minimize conflicts with pedestrians. - 5.
+- 4. In areas outside of the core, buildings should be multi-storied and be placed at or near the back of the sidewalk.
+Surface parking should be located to the rear or side of buildings, and not between the building and the street.
+Not more than 35% of a site's street frontage should be devoted to surface parking or driveway access.\ Uses should activate the street with appropriate building orientation, accessible entrances, and space for outdoor seating and display near the sidewalk.
+Structured parking is strongly encouraged to reduce the need for surface parking.
+Drive-through facilities may be appropriate in areas indicated above (#2) if located on the interior of a parking deck and are designed to minimize conflicts with pedestrians. (refer to Volume 3: Implementation Guide for further guidance) - 5.
+Buildings should be designed to avoid the appearance of having a long, continuous building wall and to break up visual mass and bulk.
+Consider a combination of design techniques to achieve this including, but not limited to: - a.
+Façade modulation that provides variation in the building wall. - b.
+Building mass separation between all, or part, of a single building to create the appearance of multiple buildings. - c.
+Use of varying architectural styles, building heights, and/or roof pitches to reduce the apparent size of a building. - d.
+Multi-family residential development with a variety of building mass, scale, and type (e.g. townhomes, carriage houses, apartments, etc.). - 6.
 Development should create a cohesive corridor along N. Tryon Street, but building and landscaping placement will depend on retaining wall construction, easements, and location of right of way.
-See Volume 3: Implementation Guide for more detailed information about development along N. Tryon St. - 6.
-Explore innovative parking strategies, such as shared parking agreements and publicly accessible parking facilities. - 7.
-The ground floor of buildings should be designed to activate streets and open space through a variety of design techniques that may include, but are not limited to: - a.
-Non-residential ground floor uses should have clear glass windows and prominent entrances with operable doors allowing access from the sidewalk. - b.
-Non-residential and multi-family building facades should have architectural elements that will help distinguish the ground floor from upper stories.
-Building corners at street intersections should be designed to feature prominent entrances and distinctive architectural features. - c.
-Multi-family residential development should include direct connections to the sidewalk.
-Where feasible, ground floor units should have direct connections to the sidewalk.
-The front door of single-family attached and detached units should also have direct connections to the sidewalk.
-For the privacy of residents, ground floor residential units should include vertical separation and/or increased setbacks from the sidewalk.
+See Volume 3: Implementation Guide, page 115, for more detailed information about development along N. Tryon St. - 7.
+Explore innovative parking strategies, such as shared parking agreements and publicly accessible parking facilities. - 8.
+Both residential and non-residential buildings should be designed to activate the public realm (i.e. sidewalks, streets, parks, plazas, greenways, trails, and open space).
+Street level building activation will promote walking and cycling, thus enhancing the area's safety and security and contributing to better public health.
+The following are but a few of the ways to achieve ground floor activation of the public realm.
+Other methods may be equally or more appropriate based on unique site criteria, as long as they contribute toward this goal. - a.
+Non-residential ground floor uses with clear glass windows and prominent entrances with operable doors allowing access from the sidewalk. - b.
+Non-residential and multi-family building facades with architectural elements that will help distinguish the ground floor from upper stories. - c.
+Building corners that feature prominent entrances and/or distinctive architectural design. - d.
+Multi-family residential development with direct connections to the sidewalk, preferably for ground floor units, where feasible.
+Ground floor residential units may have vertical and/or horizontal separation from the sidewalk for privacy or to address site issues.

-- 8. The new street to the transit station (perpendicular to N. Tryon St.) is currently designed as an avenue including bike lanes and wide sidewalks.
-This critical connection provides the only signalized point of pedestrian access to the transit station and the area across N. Tryon St. Minimize the number of driveways along this street; access from local streets or shared alleys is encouraged. - 9.
-Create a new local street that connects the new local street perpendicular to N. Tryon St. to Tyner St. Extend this street south, as feasible, to the I-85 service road. - 10.
-Reduce driveways along University City Blvd. by providing primary access from a local street or through a series of cross-access agreements or other innovative approaches, as redevelopment occurs.
-Minimizing driveway conflicts is particularly important to the function and safety of the multi-use path recommended along University City Blvd. - 11.
-Construct a multi-use path on University City Blvd. as development occurs. - 12.
-Develop an interconnected network of local streets, with typical block lengths of 400' to supplement the new streets described above. - 13.
-Consider a street connection between MacFarlane Blvd. and I-85 connector, including a possible median opening along the I-85 connector.
+- 9. The new street to the transit station (perpendicular to N. Tryon St.) is currently designed as an avenue including bike lanes and wide sidewalks.
+This critical connection provides the only signalized point of pedestrian access to the transit station and the area across N. Tryon St. Minimize the number of driveways along this street; access from local streets or shared alleys is encouraged. - 10.
+Create a new local street that connects the new local street perpendicular to N. Tryon St. to Tyner St. Extend this street south, as feasible, to the I-85 service road.